moby/moby/docs/sources/reference/api/docker_io_accounts_api.md

 ### 1.4 Add email address for a user

 `POST /api/v1.1/users/:username/emails/`

-:   Add a new email address to the specified user’s account.
-The email
-    address must be verified separately, a confirmation email is not automatically sent.
+Add a new email address to the specified user's account.
+The email address must be verified separately, a confirmation email is not automatically sent.

     Json Parameters: